MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-email.md

 > [!NOTE]
 >
-> - Federated authentication using any vendor that replaces Azure AD isn't supported.
+> - Federated authentication using any vendor that replaces Entra ID isn't supported.
 > - For security reasons, usage of _basic authentication_ in Exchange Online is being disabled on October 1st, 2022.
 >   You should migrate all of your bots to use _modern authentication_ before the deadline.
 > - If you use Microsoft Exchange Server, make sure you've enabled [Autodiscover](/exchange/client-developer/exchange-web-services/autodiscover-for-exchange) first, before configuring email to use basic authentication.